Moors and Christians of Alcoy

 The Moors and Christians of Alcoy (in Valencian Moros i Cristians d'Alcoi, in Spanish Moros y Cristianos de Alcoy) is a popular festival which takes place in the city of Alcoy in the Spanish Province of Alicante, including the representation of a historic conflict between Muslims and Christians.
+The festival is held on 18-20 April each year, with Saint George being commemorated on 23 April.

 History

-The Moors and Christians Festival of Alcoy, in honor of Saint George was declared of International Tourist Interest in 1980 and is the origin for all the Moors and Christians festivals celebrated in the Valencian Community.
+The Moors and Christians Festival of Alcoy, in honor of St George was declared of International Tourist Interest in 1980 and is the origin for all the Moors and Christians festivals celebrated in the Valencian Community.

+Background to the medieval conflict

 In 1276, different historical figures related to the various Muslim uprisings taking place in the region led to Saint George being recognized as the patron of Alcoy, who is attributed to the intervention in a battle to defend the population who were under attack by the Muslims.
-It was in this battle when the Muslim leader Al-Azraq is reputed to have been killed and the place where the battle took part is now called The Ravine of the Battle in Spanish Barranco de la Batalla.
+It was in this battle when the Muslim leader Al-Azraq is reputed to have been killed.
+The place where the battle took part is now called The Ravine of the Battle in Spanish Barranco de la Batalla.

+Background to celebration of St George

 Today it is accepted that the Moors and Christians festivities has a marked and established three-day structure, but it is generally not known what the evolution of a festivities has been, which was originated in a strictly religious commemoration.

-Tradition marks the date of 23 April 1276 as the beginning of the patronage of St. George for Alcoy, for his miraculous intervention, as narrated by our ancestors, in the defence of Alcoy from the Muslim attack of Al-Azraq.
+Tradition marks the date of 23 April 1276 as the beginning of the patronage of St. George for Alcoy, for his intervention in the defence of Alcoy from the Muslim attack of Al-Azraq.

 Soon there was a chapel dedicated to the Saint, which is already known shortly after 1300, in fact, there are documents of 1317 because it was perpetual vowed to honor him in his festivity.

-Thus, the current structure of three days, dedicated the first one to the ' 'Entradas' ' or parade, the second to the religious festivity and the third to the Alardo, culminating with the appearance of San Jorge, begins to be gestating taking as axis the festivity of San Jorge, the day 23 of April.
+Thus, the current structure of three days, dedicated the first one to the Entradas or parade, the second to the religious festivity and the third to the Alardo, culminating with the appearance of San Jorge, begins to be gestating taking as axis the festivity of San Jorge, the day 23 of April.

-Initially, the documents speak to us of a religious celebration, basically, but already in 1412, there is information about some payments made for the celebration of the religious festivity.
+Initially, the documents speak of a religious celebration, basically, but already in 1412, there is information about some payments made for the celebration of the religious festivity.
 However, it was at the beginning of the 16th century when the Town Hall decided to give more importance to the celebration, including profane acts.
-In this aspect, in 1552 was organized an ' ' arcabucería ' ' contest where the local militias took part, and the logical variants will originate later the ' ' Alardo ' ', that nowadays corresponds to the celebrations of the third day of the festivities when the actual battle take part.
+In this aspect, in 1552 an arcabucería contest was organized where the local militias took part, and the logical variants will originate later the Alardo, that nowadays corresponds to the celebrations of the third day of the festivities when the actual battle take part.

-In 1672, Vicente Carbonell in his work "Célebre Centuria" speaks about two companies: one of Christians Moors and the other of Catholic Christians, which originated the current division of Moorish and Christian sides.
+In 1668, Vicente Carbonell in his work "Célebre Centuria" speaks about two companies: one of Christians Moors and the other of Catholic Christians, which originated the current division of Moorish and Christian sides.